-In Ethernet Reflector mode the Network Master loops incoming traffic on a port swapping MAC and/or IP addresses.
+In Ethernet Reflector mode the Network Master loops incoming traffic on a port swapping MAC and/or IP addresses (supports both IPv4 and IPv6).

 HDX (Half Duplex) is not possible in 'Reflector' mode.
 Multicast or Broadcast frame are not reflected in 'Reflector' mode.
 The IFG (interframe gap) of Ethernet stream output from the Network Master becomes variable because processing such as packets takes a time when reflecting Ethernet frames.